 - Make sure there is an easy way to get to the hospital.
 Whoever is with you should know the route, and the car should have gas in it.

 - If you’re taking prescription medications, write down the names and dosages so that medical professionals can give you appropriate care.

 Getting Help For Alcohol Use Disorders

 Withdrawal is just the first step in your recovery from an alcohol addiction.
-At 1000 Islands Rehab Centre, we will get you through your detox safely, and then we will put together a customized addiction treatment program that will get you on the path to recovery.
+At 1000 Islands Rehab Centre, we will get you through your detox safely, and then as a top addiction rehabilitation centre we will put together a customized addiction treatment program that will get you on the path to recovery.
 Call us today for more information, or to book your spot.